GfSE/SAF-Specification/developing-saf/development.md

 **We distinguish SAF Users and SAF Developers.**

-* SAF Users should refer to the [User Documentation](../README.md) Viewpoints that are just "proposed" should not be referenced by the User Documentation.
+* SAF Users should refer to the [User Documentation](../README.md)
 * SAF Developers should refer to this [Developer Documentation](development.md#development-documentation)

 ## Use Cases